top of page

 Still Unsure?

-The right pathway is determined following assessment or screening.
+The right pathway is determined following assessment, screening or parental concerns.
 During feedback, a clear recommendation will be made along with a structured plan for moving forward.
 You will always understand:

 • Why a pathway is recommended